-Sending emails across the organization, using an intranet that is not mobile-friendly, or hosting meetings where 73% of attendees are not paying attention or doing other work is not the best way to get your message through to your employees!
+Sending emails across the organization, using an Intranet that is not mobile-friendly, or hosting meetings where 73% of attendees are not paying attention or doing other work is not the best way to get your message through to your employees!

-To improve their internal communications, more and more businesses are launching communication apps where employees can find the latest company news and the materials they need in their news feed.
+To improve employee communication, more and more businesses are launching communication apps where employees can find the latest company news and the materials they need in their news feed.

-4. Tailored Communication
+4. Tailored Employee Communication

 Sharing instant information with employees doesn’t mean sending them hundreds of notifications a day!

 The thing is, most employees feel that they’re dealing with too much information and information overload has negative impacts on their ability to focus on a task.

 But thankfully, internal communication and HR professionals have acknowledged the drawbacks of information overload in the workplace and they are launching communication apps that allow them to tailor content each employee receives based on their needs.

 Simply put, each employee receives in their news feed any content that is relevant to their role in the company, their expertise, the language(s) they speak, their location and so on.

 5. The Shift Towards Visual Storytelling

 Welcome to the new world!
-The old days where you used to share company news through your intranet or weekly newsletter that no one would read are over!
+The old days where you used to share company news through your Intranet or weekly newsletter that no one would read are over!